-The authors dealt with the methodology to recover the low-frequency fatigue cycles in detail in a previous study (Sadeghi et al., 2022), as such, the process is not repeated in this paper.
-In that work, three years of SHM data have been used to demonstrate that concatenating the segmented time signals and cycle-counting the resulting signal has the same effect as merging the segmented cycle-count histograms with the cycle-count histogram of the residuals sequence from the segmented data.
-This operation has multiple advantages: (i) it is faster, (ii) it requires less database space, and (iii) it is extremely more versatile than the short-term signals concatenation (Marsh et al., 2016).
-The necessary steps to obtain a long-term cyclecount histogram through the LFFD recovery algorithm are described in detail in our previous publication (Sadeghi et al., 2022).
+The authors dealt with the methodology to recover the low-frequency fatigue cycles in detail in a previous study (Sadeghi et al., 2022); therefore, the process is not repeated in this paper.
+In that work, 3 years of SHM data have been used to demonstrate that concatenating the segmented time signals and cycle counting the resulting signal have the same effect as merging the segmented cycle-count histograms with the cycle-count histogram of the residual sequences from the segmented data.
+This operation has multiple advantages: (i) it is faster, (ii) it requires less database space, and (iii) it is much more versatile than the short-term signal concatenations (Marsh et al., 2016).
+The necessary steps to obtain a long-term cycle-count histogram through the LFFD recovery algorithm are described in detail in our previous publication (Sadeghi et al., 2022).
 The final result is a cycle-count histogram which contains the low-frequency cycles.

-In the current study, the overall fatigue damage with LFFD is then calculated using the py-fatigue python package (D'Antuono et al., 2023) and through the Palmgren-Miner rule (Eq.
-(5)) combined with the stress-life (SN) curve as defined by Basquin's law (Basquin, 1910) (Eq.
-(4)).
-Although the Palmgren-Miner linear rule is relatively imprecise and does not account for load sequence or memory effects, it is by far the most popular and commonly utilized damage accumulation rule (Ciavarella et al., 2018), required as a safety standard even by safety-critical industries such as aviation transport (EASA, 2020), although more accurate models are available (Hsiao et al., 2021).
-Following the DNV-RP-C203 guidelines using the single gradient curves (Iliopoulos et al., 2017), the selected SN curves are illustrated in Figure 2.
-We chose three linear SN curves with different slopes (3, 4, and 5) because these are normally used to calculate damage equivalent moments (DEM), as one of the applications of the desired LFFD-factor would be to consider the LFFD effect in the calculated DEM (refer to Appendix C).
-The focus on the single gradient linear SN curves is motivated by the desire to have a general LFFD-factor, independent of the fatigue spectra and multiplicative factors.
-On the other hand, bi-linear SN curves will yield to a non-generalizable LFFD-factor as will be discussed in Section 4.3, using two bilinear S-N curves of DNV\D\A and DNV\D\CP, which are the SN curves for detail type D in air, and in seawater with cathodic protection, respectively (Iliopoulos et al., 2017).
-Meanwhile, the seawater with free corrosion curve is a single slope SN curve (m=3), and thus LFFD-factor for m=3 applies.
+In the current study, the overall fatigue damage with LFFDs is calculated using the Py-Fatigue Python package (D'Antuono et al., 2023) and through the Palmgren-Miner rule (Eq.
+5) combined with the stress-life (SN) curve as defined by Basquin's law (Basquin, 1910) (Eq.
+4).
+Although the linear Palmgren-Miner rule is relatively imprecise and does not account for load sequence or memory effects, it is by far the most popular and commonly utilized damage accumulation rule (Ciavarella et al., 2018), required as a safety standard even by safety-critical industries such as aviation transport (EASA, 2020), although more accurate models are available (Hsiao et al., 2021).
+Following the DNV-RP-C203 guidelines using the single-gradient curves (Iliopoulos et al., 2017), the selected SN curves are illustrated in Fig. 2.
+We chose three linear SN curves with different slopes (3, 4, and 5) because these are normally used to calculate damageequivalent moments (DEMs), as one of the applications of the desired LFFD factor would be to consider the LFFD effect in the calculated DEM (refer to Appendix C).
+The focus on the single-gradient linear SN curves is motivated by the desire to have a general LFFD factor, independent of the fatigue spectra and multiplicative factors.
+On the other hand, bilinear SN curves will yield to a non-generalizable LFFD factor, as is discussed in Sect.
+4.3, using two bilinear SN curves of DNV_D_A and DNV_D_CP, which are the SN curves for detail type D in air and in seawater with cathodic protection, respectively (Iliopoulos et al., 2017).
+Meanwhile, the seawater with a free corrosion curve is a single-slope SN curve (m = 3), and thus the LFFD factor for m = 3 applies.